mpokrass/Personality-notes/psych-356.md

 ### Dopamine and approach

-High concetrations of dopamine around the incentive and reward center of the limbic system.
+High concentrations of dopamine around the incentive and reward centre of the limbic system.
 Also the left frontal cortex - the thinking part of the brain.
 The conceptual approach and also the concrete animal approach both mediates by dopaminergic neurons.

 For synapses to work, the synaptic cleft needs to be cleared before next transmission.

 For good transmission need:

-- good recievers to catch transmitter
+- good receivers to catch transmitter
 - good enzymes for breaking down transmitter and reuptaking them for reuse

 Dopamine receptor D4 (DRD4) is like the serotonin transporter.
 Helps transport the leftover neurotransmitter back into the axon for reuse.
 This receptor is a protein, coded for DRD4 gene.